polar-app/polar-app/extension/DESIGN.md

 # TODO

+- add content capture to the chrome extension.

 - the TSC compiler is fucking up because it sees node_modules and is importing types from them and then get version differnces.